analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 - Policy based
 - Model based

-(See [Foundations of Deep RL](https://www.amazon.com/Deep-Reinforcement-Learning-Python-Hands/dp/0135172381) Sec.
-1.4 for in depth discussion)
+The taxonomy below is from [Foundations of Deep RL](https://www.amazon.com/Deep-Reinforcement-Learning-Python-Hands/dp/0135172381).
+See Sec.
+1.4 in there for a more in depth discussion.

 ### Value based algorithms
 This class of algorithms learn the action-value functions $$Q_\pi(s, a)$$.
 A policy $$\pi(a \vert s)$$ could be picked, for example, to  maximizes the action-value $$Q_\pi(s, a)$$ in all states $$s$$.
 It is less common to lear $$V_\pi(s)$$ and infer the policy $$\pi$$.